Conengmo/gasverbruikmonitor/README.md

 Small project in which I was interested in the effect of weather on gas usage for heating.
 I made two 'interventions', changes in the way I heat my home, and was curious what the effect was on gas usage.
 I wanted to eliminate the variation of the usage as effect of weather difference.

+## Data

+I got my gas usage numbers from my energy provider.
+The data are integers in whole cubic meters.
+In the summer period gas is only used for hot water, so I'd see a 1m3 spike every few days.
+To correct for that I applied a simple smoothing algorithm: nullify the usage in any 10 day period with less than 2m3 usage.

+Weather data was obtained from the KNMI.
+I selected the weather station in Voorschoten as the most applicable to my situation.
+The data contains various measurements on a daily basis.

 ## Model
 I trained a couple models using the same principle: given the weather as input, what is the predicted gas usage?
 The idea is that the model learns how I heat my house under different weather conditions.
 I suspect this is a quite simple relationship.